bizhuka/eui/info/ZCL_EUI_SCREEN-en.md

 ### Screen manager

-If you have a global class, how to use screens in it correctly?\
+If you have a global class, how to use screens in it correctly?<br/>
-According to the SAP recommendation, you can use function groups.\
+According to the SAP recommendation, you can use function groups.<br/>
 But how convenient is this?

 ![image](https://user-images.githubusercontent.com/36256417/81061683-3887b580-8eee-11ea-8343-b55a1da73fc8.png)